Serous tumour: High grade

 High grade serous tumors often involve both ovaries.
 The tumors are solid and cystic with haemorrhage and necrosis.
 They are morphologically heterogenous.
 Serous carcinomas often have bulky peritoneal and omental metastases, and spread to the lymph nodes is frequent.

+Beginning in the year 2000, the fallopian tube, specifically the fimbriated end, has emerged as an origin for many "ovarian" high-grade serous carcinomas.
+This discovery has been facilitated by pathology dissection protocols such as the SEE-FIM Protocol, which play close attention to the distal fallopian tube and have revealed early serous cancers and precancers in this region.

 Unsurprisingly, 5-year survival decreases as the stage increases.

 There is a 25% survival rate with a stage III serous carcinoma.